 The carbon methodology and model underpinning FutureFit is primarily based on work conducted by the Motu Economic and Public Policy Research, which has been adapted for FutureFit.

 Motu’s methodology uses Statistics New Zealand’s input–output tables and New Zealand emission factors, together with the New Zealand Household Economic Survey to estimate the emissions associated with each household’s consumption across a range of products and services.
 FutureFit uses your household income to make assumptions about your spending behaviour, based on what we know from the Household Economic Survey.
 This allows us to limit the amount of questions we have to ask, and focus on asking about the categories that have the biggest impact.
-Don't worry, your income isn't stored or reported on in any way.
-It's just used as a starting point and then discarded!
+Don't worry, your income isn't reported on in any way.
+It's just used in the calculations!

 The FutureFit team are responsible for the emission calculations used in this tool.
 The latest update to the tool was September, 2023 when the majority of emission factors were updated, wherever a new source or value was available.

 We would like to extend a big thank you to Paul Young, Senior Analyst, Climate Directorate, Ministry for the Environment; and Luitgard Schwendenmann, Associate Professor, Auckland University, for their tireless work and commitment to building the robust, flexible and dynamic model that underpins this web application.
 We would also like to acknowledge the support provided by Corey Allan during his time at Motu Economic and Public Policy and Research.
 Finally, we extend our thanks to Abley Limited for their work updating the model and finding the latest emission factors.